terraform-huaweicloud-modules/terraform-huaweicloud-cce/.github/how_to_contribute.md

 1. Update README.md with the details of the changes, including example hcl blocks and [example files](./examples), if appropriate.
 2. Once all open comments and all checklist items are resolved, your contributions will be merged!
 The merged PR will be included in the next release.
-The terraform-aws-vpc maintainers are responsible for updating the CHANGELOG when they merge.
+The terraform-huaweicloud-cce maintainers are responsible for updating the CHANGELOG when they merge.

 ## Checklists for contributions